-The Danish Geodata Agency is an agency under the Danish Ministry of the Environment.
+The Danish Geodata Agency is an agency under the Danish Ministry of Energy, Utilities and Climate.

 The Danish Geodata Agency publishes the official Danish charts covering the waters around Denmark, the Faroe Islands and Greenland.
 The Danish Geodata Agency issues paper charts and electronic navigational charts (ENC) in various scales covering the waters of Greenland.
 These charts make possible the planning and execution of navigation in Greenland waters.
 The Danish Geodata Agency also publishes nautical publications, which are also used in the planning and execution of navigation in Greenland waters.
 Finally the Danish Geodata Agency publishes the Danish Chart Corrections describing the corrections that are necessary in order to maintain the Danish Geodata Agency’s paper charts and nautical publications covering the waters around Denmark, the Faroe Islands and Greenland.

 The Danish Geodata Agency also carries out hydrographic surveys for use in the production of charts, including for the waters around the Faroe Islands and Greenland.